kirallam95/kirallam-general/README.md

-# scheduled-job-test
+# General Repository
+Covering on topics such as:
-How to execute a scheduled job
+1. How to execute a scheduled job